Ironwork fences in the French Quarter of Louisiana decorated for Mardi Gras

 Our friendly customer service team is always available to answer any questions you may have!
 If you have any questions about homeschooling or how Miacademy and MiaPrep align with the laws in your state, feel free to reach out to our friendly customer service team!

-Please keep in mind that the information provided is intended for research purposes only and should not be considered legal advice.
+The information provided is intended for research purposes only and should not be considered legal advice.
 To obtain accurate and comprehensive details on Louisiana homeschool laws, we recommend consulting the official resources and guidelines provided by your state.
 Additionally, staying informed about any changes to these laws is important, so be sure to look out for any updates.

 FAQ